lukaszdworako/botnet_public/README.md

 3. - "screenshot": getting a screenshot of all bots' screen.
 (Implementation needs to be done in `bot.py`)

-Take a screenshot of the bot machine showing that the `bot.py` script is the one that executed the screenshot.

 4. - "ssh" + `SSH_KEY`: except for talking to bots through sockets.
 Let's leave a backdoor as part of botnet maintenance.
 (Server side: needs to generate a key and send it to bots)

 ### bot.py